FOREX-Yen hits post-April high against dollar on Japan equities drop

 * Euro falls from 4-month peak against dollar

-NEW YORK, June 13 (Reuters) - The yen rose on Thursday to its strongest levels against the U.S. dollar and euro since the Bank of Japan embarked on an aggressive economic stimulus in April, as a slide in Japanese stocks triggered an unwinding of bets the currency would weaken.
+NEW YORK, June 13 (Reuters) - The yen climbed on Thursday to its highest level against the dollar since the Bank of Japan unleashed an aggressive stimulus plan in early April as a steep slide in Japanese stocks spurred an unwinding of bets against the yen.

-Investors, sensing a wavering of the BOJ’s commitment to the plan when it failed to announce new stimulative measures earlier this week, sent the yen soaring and stocks plunging.
-Those moves are the exact opposite of what the central bank desired from the markets when it launched its plan.

-Additionally, price volatility has increased amid speculation of just when the U.S. Federal Reserve might start to reduce its monetary stimulus, which helped lift U.S. share prices to record highs in May.

-“I think today’s retail sales data in particular, but also jobless claims, were a positive for growth but not enough to push the Fed to act in June, but rather give them more time for a potential move in September,” said Paresh Upadhyaya, director of currency at Pioneer Investments, with $208 billion in assets under management.
-Pioneer is a unit of Italy’s Unicredit.

-Japan’s Nikkei 225 benchmark index has fallen for the last four weeks after a meteoric rise of more than 75 percent from November through May.
+The dollar, which fell for a third straight day versus the yen, pared losses in early New York trading after U.S. data showed economic growth was intact, with U.S. retail sales rising more than expected in May and the number of Americans filing new claims for jobless benefits falling last week.

+The Bank of Japan’s announcement on April 4 that it would buy $1.4 trillion in bonds pushed Japanese equities sharply higher, while the yen dropped.

+The BoJ unnerved markets earlier this week by failing to announce new stimulative measures, fueling unease about whether central banks will continue the stimulus policies that world stock markets have come to rely on.

-Uncertainty over central bank monetary policy led investors to unwind hedges taken out so that they could benefit from rising stocks and avoid being hurt by a weaker yen.
+The resulting steep slide in Japan’s Nikkei stock index and doubts over the fate of U.S. Federal Reserve stimulus and Japan’s recovery led foreign investors to unwind hedges taken out so that they could benefit from rising stocks and avoid being hurt by a weaker yen.

-Heading into Friday’s Tokyo trading session, June Nikkei stock futures pointed to a weak open, with contracts traded in Chicago down 65 points at 12,935.
+“This week’s BOJ meeting, which offered no new policy initiatives or stimulus programs, was the catalyst for the rapid change in sentiment in the foreign exchange market,” said Boris Schlossberg, managing director of foreign exchange strategy at BK Asset Management in New York.

-The U.S. dollar fell as low as 93.78 yen, its weakest point since April 4.
-The greenback last traded at 95.12 yen, down 0.92 percent on the day.
+The yen rose as high as 93.78 against the dollar, its strongest since April 4, after Japan’s Nikkei index closed down 6.4 percent.
+The dollar last traded at 94.34 yen, down 1.7 percent on the day.

-The euro slid 0.72 percent to 127.16 yen, moving back above the 100-day moving average after breaking down in Asian trade.
+Japanese equity futures, with which dollar/yen has been closely correlated in recent weeks, traded higher while European shares trimmed steep losses to close slightly lower.

 Given that the Nikkei has provided a lead on dollar/yen trading there is nothing to stop the bearish price action in the near term, according to BNP Paribas.

-“We think this rout will eventually provide good opportunities to sell yen if you believe the power of policymakers in determining markets,” BNP said.
+“We think this rout will eventually provide good opportunities to sell yen if you believe the power of policymakers in determining markets,” the firm said.

 Analysts said the yen, which generally rises in times of financial turmoil, was gaining on worries that the aggressive policies of Japanese Prime Minister Shinzo Abe were yet to boost the economy and stave off deflation.